aodn/talend-components/README.md

 ## Using the maven project

-The maven project consists of sub modules for each component to be built and two sub modules (component-packager and directory-build) used to build the user component directory containing components as described above for installation in Talend Open Studio.
+The maven project consists of a sub module for each component to be built, a component-packager sub-module used by the parent project to assemble each component into a zip file, a directory-build sub module that unpacks each component built by the component-packager into the user component build directory and the parent project which defines common dependencies and calls the component packager for each component included in the build.

 ### Creating a component